-Businesses can protect against authentication breaches by mechanisms- Two-factor authentication, limiting the number of password trials and locking the user who have exceeded certain number of login attempts.
+Businesses can protect against authentication breaches by mechanisms- Two-factor authentication, limiting the number of password trials and locking the user who has exceeded a certain number of login attempts.
 Also, businesses must plan to federate identity management with cloud providers instead of centralizing it into a single repository.

 Businesses need to make sure that their cloud service providers recognize cloud service abuses and DoS attacks proactively.
 Also, IT teams can scrutinize network traffic and can make use of flow analytics to minimize DoS attacks.

-Rounding It Off:Cloud Computing has become the new normal.
 Moving to the cloud can do wonders for businesses in terms of efficiency and agility, but understanding the risk involved and having the right security measure in place is essential.
-Above article describes tips to fight against security breaches in cloud and employing cloud computing for paving the path of your business growth.
+The threat of viruses is there since the dawn of cloud computing services but provisions to maintain data security are still lacking.
+The above information describes tips to fight against security breaches in the cloud and employing cloud computing for paving the path of your business growth.